bikash-b/micro-fed/README.md

 [![micro fed](https://github.com/bikash-b/micro-fed/blob/master/assets/icon.png)](#features)

-A simple micro service approach in front end
+Micro FED is a micro service based front ends.
+In this we can build front end using various components using Angular, React and Vue.